 2.1 The applicant provides details under the Licensing Objectives heading in their application of the steps they intend to take to meet the four licensing objectives.
 These steps would in turn, where applicable, be made into conditions to be attached to the premises licence, if the variation application is granted.

 3 Relevant representations

 - 3.1 Representations have been received on the application.
-Copies are attached at Appendix A5. - 3.2 The applicant has been provided with a written copy of the representations made. - 3.3 After the 28 day consultation period on the application, the applicant has submitted further information in support of their application.
-Copies are attached at Appendices A3 and A7.
-Copies have also been sent to the parties that have made representations.
+Copies are attached at Appendix A4. - 3.2 The applicant has been provided with a written copy of the representations made.

 4 Policy Considerations